BillyMillsGitHub/Scanner-Example/README.md

 # Scanner-Example
-Practised creating a scanner using Java on Eclipse
+Uploaded a fully functioning scanner example that I created using Java Eclipse.
 All scanner coding examples will be added here to highlight progress.